Thirunadhikkara Cave Temple

-According to the legends, this rock-cut chamber was made in the 7th century AD by Jain ascetic named Veeranandi who came here from Thirunarunkondai Melappalli.
+According to the legends, this rock-cut chamber was made in the 7th century AD by a Jain ascetic named Veeranandi who came here from Thirunarunkondai Melappalli.

 In the 9th – 10th c.
 AD cave was decorated with paintings.
 Hindu painters first sketched outlines and then colored powders were sprinkled.

 Now only hazy outlines of once beautiful frescoes remain.
-Drawings are considered to represent perfect early example of typical Kerala (earlier this cave was located in Kerala) style which later has been applied in numerous temples and palaces.
+Drawings are considered to represent perfect early examples of typical Kerala (earlier this cave was located in Kerala) style which later has been applied in numerous temples and palaces.
 At the same time drawings resemble the famous drawings in Sittanavasal Cave.

 - A Cave and a Chronicle, The Hindu, 12 Nov.
 2007.
 Accessed on May 12, 2010.

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and maybe no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

-Hinduism is one of the oldest religions – possibly the oldest one among contemporary religions and Hindu temples belong to most impressive religious buildings in the world.
+Hinduism is one of the oldest religions – possibly the oldest one among contemporary religions and Hindu temples belong to the most impressive religious buildings in the world.

 Jainism originated in India around 840 BC and is well-known as a religion heralding respect and compassion to all living beings of the world and promoting non-violence and constant spiritual development.

-Jain temples belong to the most ornate and most impressive buildings of world.
-In their construction there is used stone with intricate, refined carvings.
+Jain temples belong to the most ornate and impressive buildings in the world.
+In their construction, there are used stones with intricate, refined carvings.

 From refined portraits of resplendent maharajas to earthy depictions of divine rogues cavorting with milkmaids, Indian miniature paintings depict the world as it should be: radiant, plentiful and passionate.
 These manuscript illustrations combine vibrant color with exquisite delicacy, offering immediate impact while also rewarding lengthy examination.

 Tamils have a long history starting from the pre-historic period.
 Retracing their history is facilitated by various sources.
 One-third of India’s epigraphical sources pertain to Tamil Nadu and one of the dynasties of Tamil Nadu – the Pandyas – had the privilege of continuous rule from third century B.C. to sixteenth century A.D.
-It is a unique accomplishment in the annals of history, since very few dynasties in the world have reigned for such a long time.
+It is a unique accomplishment in the annals of history since very few dynasties in the world have reigned for such a long time.